wezer-pixel/wezer-pixel/README.md

 ### Hi there 👋

 - 🔭 I’m Jerry Juma.
-- 🌱 I’m a Software Engineer at ALX, specializing in Backend Development.
+- 🌱 I’m a Cloud and Linux Engineer at Sybyl.
 - 🏭 I develop web applications with Laravel.
-- 💬 Ask me about C, PHP, Python, backend development and DevOps.
+- 💬 Ask me about Cloud Architecture, VMs, Kubernetes, Docker, OpenShift, Backend Development.
-- ✨I'm learning k8s, looking forward to KCNA Certification😃
+- ✨ Graduated from ALX SE- Backend Development
 - 📫 How to reach me: jerryjuma104@gmail.com
 - ⚡ Fun fact: I'm a scholar - athlete🏋️‍♂️
 <details>